kendarorg/HttpAnsweringMachine/docs/dns.md

 Instead for the www.facebook.com DNS entry will be returned the exact ip set

+### Logging

+Inside the global logger section you can add a special logger

+    org.kendar.dns.DnsQueries

+Whose values can be

+* NONE: no log at all (default)
+* DEBUG: show successful requests
+* TRACE: show even unsuccessful requests

 ## Extra servers, JVM Arguments

 You can even add extra servers through the JVM arguments with the "other.dns" property